Cluster-breaking and reconfiguration effects in $_\Lambda^{12}\rm{B}$ hypernucleus: III. Results and Discussions

 In a similar way to the previous analysis, we now discuss cluster-breaking based on the expectation values of the one-body spin-orbit operator.
-As shown in the Table \ref{LS}, the results suggest that cluster-breaking in the hypernuclear states of $_\Lambda^{12}\rm{B}$ is comparable to those in $^{11}\rm{B}$.
-Slight reductions are observed in the $1_1^-$ and $1_4^-$ states, while slight enhancements occur in the $1_2^-$ and $1_3^-$ states.
+By comparing the result of $_\Lambda^{12}\rm{B}$ with that of $^{11}\mathrm{B}$ in Table~\ref{LS}, slight reductions of the expectation values of the one-body spin-orbit operator are observed in the $1_1^-$ and $1_4^-$ states, while slight enhancements occur in the $1_2^-$ and $1_3^-$ states.
 Here, we focus on the ground state and the Hoyle-analog state with the introduction of the $\Lambda$ particle and present the relationship between the expectation value of the one-body spin-orbit operator, radii, and the main bases of the states in Fig.~\ref{R-LS-hyper}.
 Notably, by comparing with Fig.~\ref{R-LS}, the radius distributions of the $^{12}_{\Lambda}\mathrm{B}$ basis functions are shifted toward smaller values relative to those of $^{11}\mathrm{B}$, in agreement with the shrinkage effect induced by the $\Lambda$ particle.
 Furthermore, the differences in the expectation values of the one-body spin-orbit operator in single basis states are negligible when comparing the states of $^{11}\rm{B}$.
 However, taking into account the values calculated with total wave functions, the slight reductions shown in Table~\ref{LS} suggest a minor enhancement in clustering.

 Here, we discuss the reasons for the slightly enhanced clustering in the ground state $1_1^-$ and the Hoyle-analog state $1_4^-$.
 The root-mean-square (rms) matter radii for these two states are listed in Table~\ref{radii-hyper}.
-Furthermore, we calculate the overlap between the (hyper-)nuclear total wave functions, ${\Psi^{J \pi}_\text{total} }$, and the $J^\pi$-projected (Hyper-)Brink basis functions, ${\hat{P}^{J \pi}_{MK} \Psi_B}$, to analyze the spatial distribution and clustering,
+Furthermore, we calculate the squared overlap between the (hyper-)nuclear total wave functions, ${\Psi^{J \pi}_\text{total} }$, and the $J^\pi$-projected (Hyper-)Brink basis functions, ${\hat{P}^{J \pi}_{MK} \Psi_B}$, to analyze the spatial distribution and clustering,

 In the $3/2^-_1$ and $3/2^-_3$ states of $^{11}\rm{B}$ and the $1^-_1$ and $1^-_4$ states of $_\Lambda^{12}\rm{B}$, the quantum numbers $K = 3/2$ and $K = 1$, respectively, are chosen.
 The distance between the two $\alpha$ clusters, $R_{\alpha\alpha}$, and the generator coordinate of $\Lambda$, $\boldsymbol{R}^\Lambda$, are fixed to optimal values that maximize the squared overlap.
 The generator coordinate of the triton cluster, $\boldsymbol{R}^t$, is fixed on the $y = 0$ cross section.